 The once-stately building was originally a Lutheran boys school.
 It was a terrible place to go to class, as bullying was encouraged within the increasingly competitive student body.
-As a result of the hostile learning environment, a small number of the students died by suicide.
+As a result of the hostile learning environment, a number of its students died by suicide.

-After the school was shut down, St. Albans reopened as a psychiatric infirmary in 1916.
-It was supposed to be a better alternative to the other asylums scattered throughout the United States.
-It boasted a rooftop garden, bowling alley, and even a small farm to treat its patients to a healthy dose of leisurely fun.
+After the school was shut down, St. Albans reopened in 1916 as a psychiatric infirmary.
+It was supposed to be a better alternative to the other asylums scattered throughout the United States, boasting a rooftop garden, bowling alley, and even a small farm.

-Sadly, conditions were not as idyllic as the masterminds behind the sanatorium envisioned.
-Vulnerable patients were subjected to cruel experimental treatments by their doctors.
-People were left permanently disabled or even killed by lobotomies or insulin-induced comas.
+But conditions were far from idyllic for the patients who were confined to the sanatorium.
+Vulnerable patients were subjected to cruel and inhumane experimental treatments, which often left them permanently disabled or resulted in death from lobotomies or insulin-induced comas.
 Others were shocked via electroconvulsive therapy.
 Still others were completely wrapped, mummy-style, in towels drenched with ice-cold water or left to soak in a tub for days at a time during routine hydrotherapy sessions.